tarunsachdeva/blog/_posts/2019-01-19-writers-block.markdown

 Many of the posts on this blog have come from asking that question.
 I've referred back to those posts, sent them to people to illustrate my thinking.
 They've actually been quite helpful.

 This post itself is a reminder of that tool.
-If you're ever blocked for words, you might find it helpful to you too.
+If you're ever blocked for words, you might find it helpful too.